hermanboomsma/wordpress-docker/README.md

 Notes:

-* Change the Dockerfile to your needs if you need special PHP modules, Apache settings, etc. Change the tag '7.1' into something that reflects your changes, like '7.1-FPM' if you set it to use FPM.
+* Change the Dockerfile to your needs if you need special PHP modules, Apache settings, etc. Change the tag '7.1' into something that reflects your changes, like '7.1-256M' if you change the PHP memory limit to 256Mb.

 * You are free to choose the name and tag that are set with the -t paramter.
 Set the same name/tag in docker-compose.yml.